EAR PIERCINGS

 ASHLEY: The Ashley piercing takes approximately 8 weeks to heal.
 This piercing can cause significant swelling and difficulty eating.
 Listen to your body, and eat what feels comfortable.
 The post will initially be larger than anticipated to accommodate for swelling, and can be downsized to a closer fit after swelling has cleared up.
 The Ashley is typically pierced with a 16 gauge needle.

 Remember, redness, swelling, and tenderness is typical for at least a week, and can last much longer.
 Because surface piercings are typically performed through skin, the healing time can lessen and the pain is minimal; however, this of course depends on an individual's tolerance.
+In addition, many surface piercings are considered long-term temporary, which means they are more prone to migration and rejection.

 EYEBROW: The eyebrow can take 8-12 weeks to heal.
 The eyebrow is considered a surface piercing, which comes with a higher rate of rejection.
 If the piercing rejects or migrates, this can lead to scarring.
 Swelling and bruising are normal reactions to an eyebrow piercing.
-The eyebrow is typically pierced with a 14 or 16 guage needle, depending on the client.
+The eyebrow is typically pierced with a 14 or 16 gauge needle, depending on the client.

 NAVAL: A belly button piercing can take anywhere from 6 weeks to 6 months to heal, depending on your activity level, clothing, and how your body reacts to trauma.
 Swelling and bruising can occur in the pierced area, which can be followed by the development of scar tissue.
 You may cover the piercing with gauze if you notice irritation.
 The naval is typically pierced with a 14 gauge needle.